 Application Performance: Pages, images, and content should load quickly and completely, allowing users to efficiently complete their desired actions.

-Security: Users should feel confident that their personal information and data is securely maintained and protected.
+Security: Users should feel confident that their personal information and data are securely maintained and protected.

 User Journey Alignment: Completing an action (such as resetting a password) should be straightforward and not require the user to go through unnecessary steps.